iTwin/itwinjs-core/docs/learning/ECSQLTutorial/Joins.md

 > **Try it yourself**
 >
-> *Goal:* Return the [Model](../../bis/domains/BisCore.ecschema.md#model) that contains the [Device](./MyDomain.ecschema.md#device) with code 'DEV-A-2-6'.
+> *Goal:* Return the [Model](../../bis/domains/BisCore.ecschema.md#model) that contains the [Element](../../bis/domains/BisCore.ecschema.md#element) with code 'PlantHostModelSelector'.
 >
 > *ECSQL*
 > ```sql
->  SELECT Model FROM MyDomain.Device WHERE CodeValue='DEV-A-2-6'
+> SELECT CodeValue, Model FROM bis.Element WHERE CodeValue = 'PlantHostModelSelector'
 > ```
->
-> *Result*
->
-> Model |
-> --- |
-> {"id": "0x10000000002", "relClassName":"BisCore.ModelContainsElements"} |
+<iframe style="height:40vh; width:60vw" src="/console/?imodel=Bay Town Process Plant&query=SELECT CodeValue, Model FROM bis.Element WHERE CodeValue = 'PlantHostModelSelector'"></iframe>

-Note that the above ECSQL implies to navigate from the [Device](./MyDomain.ecschema.md#device) ECClass (which is a subclass of [Element](../../bis/domains/BisCore.ecschema.md#element) to the [Model](../../bis/domains/BisCore.ecschema.md#model) ECClass using the ECRelationshipClass [ModelContainsElements](../../bis/domains/BisCore.ecschema.md#modelcontainselements).
+Note that the above ECSQL implies to navigate from the [Element](../../bis/domains/BisCore.ecschema.md#element) to the [Model](../../bis/domains/BisCore.ecschema.md#model) ECClass using the ECRelationshipClass [ModelContainsElements](../../bis/domains/BisCore.ecschema.md#modelcontainselements).
 But none of that has to be expressed in the ECSQL.
 It is all hidden behind the navigation property and makes the ECSQL straight-forward.

 The following ECSQL is the same as above but uses joins instead of the navigation property.

 > **Try it yourself**
 >
-> *Goal:* Return the [Model](../../bis/domains/BisCore.ecschema.md#model) that contains the [Device](./MyDomain.ecschema.md#device) with code 'DEV-A-2-6'.
+> *Goal:* Return the [Model](../../bis/domains/BisCore.ecschema.md#model) that contains the [Element](../../bis/domains/BisCore.ecschema.md#element) with code containing 'Plant'.
 >
 > *ECSQL*
 > ```sql
-> SELECT rel.SourceECInstanceId ModelId FROM bis.ModelContainsElements rel JOIN bis.Element ON rel.TargetECInstanceId=Element.ECInstanceId WHERE Element.CodeValue='DEV-A-2-6'
+> SELECT rel.SourceECInstanceId ModelId FROM bis.ModelContainsElements rel JOIN bis.Element ON rel.TargetECInstanceId=Element.ECInstanceId WHERE Element.CodeValue='PlantHostModelSelector'
 > ```
->
-> *Result*
->
-> ModelId |
-> --- |
-> 0x10000000002 |
+<iframe style="height:40vh; width:60vw" src="/console/?imodel=Bay Town Process Plant&query=SELECT rel.SourceECInstanceId ModelId FROM bis.ModelContainsElements rel JOIN bis.Element ON rel.TargetECInstanceId=Element.ECInstanceId WHERE Element.CodeValue='PlantHostModelSelector'"></iframe>

 If you want to return something else than just the id of the related instance, you can still use the navigation property but you need a join to bring in the related instance's class.

 > **Try it yourself**
 >
-> *Goal:* Return the id, the modeled element and the parent model of the [Model](../../bis/domains/BisCore.ecschema.md#model) that contains the [Device](./MyDomain.ecschema.md#device) with code 'DEV-A-2-6'.
+> *Goal:* Return the id, the modeled element and the parent model of the [Model](../../bis/domains/BisCore.ecschema.md#model) that contains the [Element](../../bis/domains/BisCore.ecschema.md#element) with code 'PlantHostModelSelector'.
 >
 > *ECSQL*
 > ```sql
-> SELECT Model.ECInstanceId,Model.ModeledElement.Id ModeledElementId,Model.ParentModel.Id ParentModelId FROM bis.Model JOIN bis.Element ON Element.Model.Id=Model.ECInstanceId WHERE Element.CodeValue='DEV-A-2-6'
+> SELECT Model.ECInstanceId,Model.ModeledElement.Id ModeledElementId,Model.ParentModel.Id ParentModelId FROM bis.Model JOIN bis.Element ON Element.Model.Id=Model.ECInstanceId WHERE Element.CodeValue='PlantHostModelSelector'
 > ```
-> *Result*
->
-> ECInstanceId | ModelElementId | ParentModelId
-> --- | --- | ---
-> 0x10000000002 | 0x10000000002 | 0x1
+<iframe style="height:40vh; width:60vw" src="/console/?imodel=Bay Town Process Plant&query=SELECT Model.ECInstanceId,Model.ModeledElement.Id ModeledElementId,Model.ParentModel.Id ParentModelId FROM bis.Model JOIN bis.Element ON Element.Model.Id=Model.ECInstanceId WHERE Element.CodeValue='PlantHostModelSelector'"></iframe>

 Again for the purpose of learning, the same ECSQL expressed with relationship classes instead of navigation properties looks like this.

 > **Try it yourself**
 >
-> *Goal:* Return the id, the modeled element and the parent model of the [Model](../../bis/domains/BisCore.ecschema.md#model) that contains the [Device](./MyDomain.ecschema.md#device) with code 'DEV-A-2-6'.
+> *Goal:* Return the id, the modeled element and the parent model of the [Model](../../bis/domains/BisCore.ecschema.md#model) that contains the [Element](../../bis/domains/BisCore.ecschema.md#element) with code 'PlantHostModelSelector'.
 >
 > *ECSQL*
 > ```sql
-> SELECT Model.ECInstanceId,Model.ModeledElement.Id ModeledElementId,Model.ParentModel.Id ParentModelId FROM MyDomain.Device JOIN bis.ModelContainsElements rel ON Device.ECInstanceId=rel.TargetECInstanceId JOIN bis.Model ON rel.SourceECInstanceId=Model.ECInstanceId WHERE Device.CodeValue='DEV-A-2-6'
+> SELECT Model.ECInstanceId,Model.ModeledElement.Id ModeledElementId,Model.ParentModel.Id ParentModelId FROM bis.Element JOIN bis.ModelContainsElements rel ON Element.ECInstanceId=rel.TargetECInstanceId JOIN bis.Model ON rel.SourceECInstanceId=Model.ECInstanceId WHERE Element.CodeValue='PlantHostModelSelector'
 > ```
->
-> *Result*
->
-> ECInstanceId | ModelElementId | ParentModelId
-> --- | --- | ---
-> 0x10000000002 | 0x10000000002 | 0x1
+<iframe style="height:40vh; width:60vw" src="/console/?imodel=Bay Town Process Plant&query=SELECT Model.ECInstanceId,Model.ModeledElement.Id ModeledElementId,Model.ParentModel.Id ParentModelId FROM bis.Element JOIN bis.ModelContainsElements rel ON Element.ECInstanceId=rel.TargetECInstanceId JOIN bis.Model ON rel.SourceECInstanceId=Model.ECInstanceId WHERE Element.CodeValue='PlantHostModelSelector'"></iframe>

 ---